yezilgzh/OSGiAgendaDemo/README.md

 agenda.client.rest
   - a client of the agenda service which offers a REST service
-  - conatins a run configuration, which consumes the agenda service via Remote Service Admin
+  - contains a run configuration, which consumes the agenda service via Remote Service Admin

 agenda.itest.simple
   - a very simple integration test